Urinary incontinence symptoms: What you can do to control this common problem

 What are some urinary incontinence symptoms and types?

-According to MedlinePlus pregnant women people on bed rest and men with prostate inflammation are all more likely to experience temporary symptoms.
+According to MedlinePlus, pregnant women, people on bed rest, and men with prostate inflammation, are all more likely to experience temporary symptoms.
 The National Institute on Aging points to four types of long-term urinary incontinence.
-Stress incontinence may set in when a woman starts menopause and it is brought on by exercise sneezing laughing and other activities that put pressure on the bladder.
-People suffering from diabetes Parkinson's Alzheimer's or MS or who've had stroke may encounter urge incontinence: a perennial sudden urgent need to urinate.
+Stress incontinence might set in when a woman starts menopause and it's brought on by exercise, sneezing, laughing, and other activities that put pressure on the bladder.
+People suffering from diabetes, Parkinson's, Alzheimer's, Multiple sclerosis (MS), or who've had a stroke might encounter urge incontinence: a perennial sudden urgent need to urinate.
 Overflow incontinence can affect people with diabetes and spinal injuries as well as men with enlarged prostates.
 Because the bladder is always full it leaks small amounts of urine in this instance.
-Older people with normal bladder control may suffer from functional incontinence if they simply have trouble getting around.
+Older people with normal bladder control might suffer from functional incontinence if they simply have trouble getting around.

 What can I do about urinary incontinence?